Where to Stay in Prince Edward County: Accommodation & Area Guide

 If you want to stay in the more central area of Prince Edward County, then you should be looking at Picton.
 Picton is the largest town in the area and has become a bit of a magnet for things in the region.

-Many people travelling to The County stop in Picton because the main road from all three main ways into the County (Highway 49, 62, and 33 from east to West, respectively) converge in Picton.
+Many people travelling to The County stop in Picton because the main road from all three main ways into the County (Highway 49, 62, and 33 from East to West, respectively) converge in Picton.
 This makes the town a busy spot in the summertime and a great place for a supply stop.

-boutique shops with glass fronts along sidewalk in picton
+boutique shops with glass fronts along sidewalk in picton.

-There are lots of shops, restaurants, great coffee, and more in Picton…
+There are lots of shops, restaurants, great coffee, and more in Picton.

-That said, there are a number of restaurants, shops and stores, breweries and cafes, and other small attractions to check out in Picton.
+There are a number of restaurants, shops and stores, breweries and cafes, and other small attractions to check out in Picton.

 When we visited Picton, we went to Beacon Bike + Brew for a coffee, but there’s also the Regent Theatre, 555 Brewing, and more places to check out!